 Deliberate self-harm CPG and associated resources

-Guidance on the clinical management of deliberate self-harm (DSH) and on the organisation and delivery of services.
+Guidance on the clinical management of deliberate self-harm (DSH) and the organisation and delivery of services.

 Clinical Practice Guidelines are evidence-based documents that include recommendations intended to optimise patient care and assist health care practitioners to make decisions about appropriate health care for specific clinical circumstances.
 Clinical Practice Guidelines issued by RANZCP have a limited life.
 They are regularly reviewed and will be updated in light of appropriate new evidence that may emerge.